Finding A UK Sponsor / Finding A Ukrainian To Sponsor

 The eligibility criteria to be a sponsor under Homes for Ukraine are given here: https://www.gov.uk/guidance/homes-for-ukraine-sponsor-guidance#eligibility

-As of 19th February 2024, the criteria to be a sponsor were tightened significantly, and it is no longer possible for a Ukraine visa holder to sponsor other people under Homes for Ukraine, as they do not have the ability to stay permanently in the UK.
+As of 19th February 2024, the criteria to be a sponsor were tightened significantly, and it is no longer possible for a Ukraine visa holder to sponsor other people’s visa applications under Homes for Ukraine, as they do not have the necessary eligibility criteria to stay permanently in the UK.

 Can a Ukrainian university student come to the UK?